My Digital Music Collection

 - I burn all MP3 or other online purchases onto CD(-R), as a backup in case I lose my computer (OK, that would take my office or our house to burn down).
 On the computer I maintain two copies, both on RAID file systems that are unlikely to break, let alone both at the same time.
 I also have Apple’s TimeMachine that allows me to access older versions of any file.

 - At the same time, the CD hard copies are a proof that all my music is legal — I don’t do illegal downloads.
 There are very few tracks on my computer that I didn’t pay for, and those are exceptions that are not available on CD or as legal downloads.
-I will not pass on such downloads, and once a CD will be released for these tracks, I will definitely purchase the CD, so the artist gets the compensation (s)he deserves.
+I will not pass on such downloads, and once a CD will be released for these tracks, I will definitely purchase the CD, so artists get the compensation they deserve.

 Sources for the Collection